Discovering the Wonders of Black Garlic

 Recipe: Spiced Rum & Black Garlic Sauce

-Rich, silky, umami-packed, and perfect with beef, pork, venison, or roasted mushrooms.
+This rich, silky, umami-packed sauce is perfect with beef, pork, venison, or roasted mushrooms.

 Ingredients